aleksej-paschenko/edgevpn-0-day/README.md

 Such malformed configuration can allow joining the private network and use the network's services like `egress`.
 2. **EdgeVPN uses only 10^9 different pubsub channels.**
 So an attacker can subscribe to 10^9 pubsub channels up front.
-Sounds like a huge number, but it can be done with a cluster of 1000 VMs, 10^6 channels per VM.

-Feel free to reach out to me at aleksej.paschenko@gmail.com